fpdevil/Haskercises/README.md

 ### `Monoids`

-`Monoids` are types with an associative binary operation which have an identity. `Monoid` class is defined in the standard `haskell` as below
+`Monoids` are types with an associative binary operation which have an identity element. `Monoid` class is defined in the standard `haskell` library as below

->*Note: if a `Monoid` does not satisfy the identity, then it is called a `Semigroup`.
-It exists in the `Data.Semigroup` package*
+>*Note: if a `Monoid` does not satisfy the identity law, then it is called
+>a `Semigroup`.
+It exists in the `haskell` package `Data.Semigroup`*

 ```haskell
 class Monoid m where